 - Be prepared.
 If you know you have allergies, take your own food.
 I travel internationally to lecture and am severely allergic to food so I always have packets of almond butter and snack bags with me.
 The latest trend of “jerky” makes it easy for me to have on the go proteins with me.

 - Don’t Underestimate Footwear.
-A good pair of 20-30HG compression socks and sneakers can go a long way.
+A good pair of and sneakers can go a long way.
 Even if you have some pelvic floor dysfunction or pelvic congestion syndrome, compression socks can ensure your legs don’t swell so much and help combat leg pain.
 Good quality sneakers help everything from your legs to your back.

 - Accept Help.
 It is okay to accept help.
 It is better to travel than to stay home and have FOMO.
 For example, try to board a plane earlier, ask airlines for wheelchairs, or have a porter handle your luggage.
 Take rest stops when you drive.
 Don’t get caught up in people seeing you.
 You and your pelvis are what matters, not them.
 So take the help where you can get it.”